Internet in Australia: First broadband

-In the late 1990s, Telstra and Optus rolled-out separate cable Internet services, focusing on the east coast.
+In the mid-late 1990s, Telstra and Optus rolled-out separate cable Internet services, focusing on the east coast.
 The first broadband service over HFC was around 1995 using the Motorola proprietary protocols.
 In around 2000 DOCSIS was rolled out then in around 2008 the HFC was upgraded to support 30 Mbit/s.
 In 2000, the first consumer ADSL services were made available via Telstra Bigpond, at speeds of 256/64 kbit/s (downstream/upstream), 512/128 kbit/s, and 1500/256 kbit/s.
 Telstra chose to artificially limit all ADSL speeds to a maximum of 1500/256 kbit/s.
 As ADSL required access to the telephone exchange and the copper line – which only Telstra had – this allowed Telstra to be dominant due to the expense of roll-out for other companies and Telstra's established customer base.
 Other ISPs followed suit soon after; offering a Telstra Wholesale–based service.